malespiaut/bootleg3d/README.md

 + Written in C99
 + Public domain / MIT licensed (you choose)

-Add `#define BOOTLEG3D_IMPLEMENTATION` before ONE of your includes to compile with the library. \
+Add `#define BOOTLEG3D_IMPLEMENTATION` before ONE of your includes to compile the library. \
 Add `#define BOOTLEG3D_NO_CULLING` to disable back-face culling.

 ## API